-Non-Zero Advertising Price Elasticity: I consider the same range for $\frac{dP_1}{dt_1}$ as before.
-In this case, both the additional upward and downward pressure are suppressed due to the lack of inertia.
-The upward pressure from (Price Change from Diversion) is suppressed due to the decrease in diversion as well as the decrease in the average time allocations on application 2.
-The downward pressure from (Quality Efficiency Gains) is suppressed due to the decrease in average time allocations on application 1.
-In the cases when a merger was previously blocked, the upward pressure is softened more relative to the downward pressure, which leads to the following mergers no longer being blocked across all values in the set of considered parameters: TikTok-Instagram, TikTok-YouTube, Twitter-Instagram, Snapchat-YouTube, and Twitter-YouTube.
+In the no inertia counterfactual both the additional upward and downward pressure are suppressed due to the lack of inertia, leading to an ambiguous overall effect of the counterfactual.57 In the cases when a merger was previously blocked, the upward pressure is softened more relative to the downward pressure, which leads to the following mergers no longer being blocked across all values in the set of considered parameters: TikTok-Instagram, TikTok-YouTube, Twitter-Instagram, Snapchat-YouTube, and Twitter-YouTube.
 Indeed, not only are no additional mergers blocked beyond those that were present before including this channel, but, for $\frac{dP_1}{dt_1} > 0.0002$, even the merger between Reddit and Instagram is no longer blocked.
 Thus, in this case the role of inertia is so strong that it is the primary reason for blocking the mergers between these applications.